Serious Fraud Office launches investigation into Labour Party donations from 2017

 However, it is remaining tight-lipped over its details.

-The SFO said in a statement this afternoon that it is presently conducting four investigations over electoral funding matters.
+The SFO said in a statement this afternoon that it is presently conducting four investigations over electoral funding allegations.

 A fifth matter - the National Party donations case - that the agency investigated relating to electoral funding is now before the courts.